EPIC-guide/epic-guide.github.io/_life/money-americans.md

 rate.
 Needless to say, this is all very speculative and shaky advice, even more so than anything else on this page, and don't blame me if you lose money.

-There are also tax implications for Pillar&nbsp;3a retirement savings.
-The standard advice for people living and working in Switzerland is to contribute to Pillar&nbsp;3a retirement savings, because they grow in value as they are invested in the market and the returns are taxed at a preferential rate, much like IRAs in the US.
+There are also tax implications for Pillar 3a retirement savings.
+The standard advice for people living and working in Switzerland is to contribute to Pillar 3a retirement savings, because they grow in value as they are invested in the market and the returns are taxed at a preferential rate, much like IRAs in the US.
 But these are foreign investments, and as discussed above, US persons should stay away from foreign investments.
-If anyone starts to try selling you a Pillar&nbsp;3a plan, tell them you're American, and they will immediately leave you alone.
+If anyone starts to try selling you a Pillar 3a plan, tell them you're American, and they will immediately leave you alone.